HADMARINE/express-quick-builder/README.md

 ### Announcement

 - Currently on beta testing.
-I recommend not to use on production product.
+I recommend not to use on production product rather than toy projects.

 ### Contribution